What is Gaming Linux From Scratch?

 Gaming Linux From Scratch, which is based on the BLFS book, helps you install gaming support software, like Steam or Wine, on a new x86_64 LFS system.

-MLFS is therefore a strongly recommended prerequisuite for this book.
-MLFS with m32 extensions is the recommended choice to save disk usage and build times. mx32-bit at present time is not very useful for Steam or Wine.
+In cases where 32-bit libraries are needed, MLFS is a required prerequisuite for this book.
+MLFS with 32-bit is the recommended choice to save disk usage and build times. x32-bit at present time is not very useful for Steam or Wine and seems to have some motions of being phased out.
+MLFS allows you to build 32-bit apps and libraries, the libraries being the most important part to get Steam and pure 32-bit or older WoW64 for Wine to work.

 Why would I want a GLFS system?

 Installing binary-only software on an LFS system is a contentious topic in the LFS community.
 However, a lot of people still want to play games and use Windows software on their new LFS system.
 GLFS shows how to go about it, allowing your LFS system to be a viable gaming platform.
 If you don't care about gaming, this book is probably not for you but it still offers instructions on how to install certain packages for 32-bit on 64-bit.
-It also offers instructions on how to install Wine which you still may want to use.
+It also offers instructions on how to install libglvnd, NVIDIA, CUDA, MinGW-w64, and Wine which you may still want to use.

 What can I do with my GLFS system?